project-wildfyre/uk-testcore-r4/source/pages/_includes/UKCore-Organization-intro.md

 **Each Organisation must have:**

 1. An identifier (e.g. ODS Code, local identifier)
+2. A name

 **Each Organisation must support:**

-1. an organisation name
-2. a telecom
+1. A telecom
-3. an address
+2. An address

 ### Example ###